 Master of Arts Degree Concentrations

 Students pursuing this area of concentration will develop competencies and knowledge relating to homeland security strategy and policy development, critical infrastructure protection, regional and national security intelligence, land and maritime border protection, and the use of new technologies in homeland security.
 Emphasis is placed on integrating a “big picture” policy perspective with an understanding of human behavior, systems, and intelligence analysis.
-Click here for a description of courses offered within the Homeland Security concentration.
+Click here for a description of courses offered within the Homeland Defense concentration.

 Industrial and Economic Security